andepants/daybreak-health-frontend/docs/epics.md

 ## Epic 4: Insurance Submission

-**Goal:** Enable parents to submit insurance information with minimal friction, using manual entry as the primary reliable path.
+**Goal:** Enable parents to submit insurance information with minimal friction for verification and cost estimation.

-**User Value:** Parents can quickly provide insurance details without getting stuck, with clear feedback on what's needed.
+**User Value:** Parents can quickly provide insurance details to understand coverage and costs before booking.

 **FRs Covered:** FR-008, FR-007 (persistence)

+**Status:** 4-1 DONE, 4-2 ready-for-dev, 4-3 skipped

 ---

-### Story 4.1: Manual Insurance Entry Form
+### Story 4.1: Manual Insurance Entry Form ✅ DONE

 As a **parent**,
-I want **to enter my insurance information manually**, So that **I can proceed with onboarding without depending on photo capture**.
+I want **to enter my insurance information manually**, So that **Daybreak can verify coverage and estimate costs**.

 **Acceptance Criteria:**